-Every single trust has its private loans that already moved from the banks and ended with the Depositor.
+Every single trust has its own private loans that have already moved from the banks and ended with the depositor.
 The NCT 2007-3 contains a loan debt of over $1.4 billion.

-When the national collegiate trust gets the funds, they sell the bonds to investors.
+When the national college trust gets the funds, they sell the bonds to investors.
 The investor receives their share of the distributions based upon the money that the student loan borrowers bring.
 That means, if the percentage is significant, the investor’s investment return will be better.
-But most of the time, the student loans get into a default, which brings low investment returns.
-So to minimize their risks, the investors use to ways:
+But most of the time, the student loans default, which brings low investment returns.
+So, to minimize their risks, the investors use two ways:

-- To prevent huge losses, they guarantee student loans.
-The Education Resource Institute Inc. used to handle the loan guarantees until 2008.
+- 2. To prevent huge losses, they guarantee student loans.
+The Education Resource Institute, Inc., used to handle the loan guarantees until 2008.

 Which Trust Owns Your Student Loans?

 There is no simple answer to the question.
 It’s challenging to determine which trust holds your student loans.
 And the reason is that every trust holds thousands of private student loans.
-Even though each student loan is on some kind of a master list, the national collegiate loan trust seldom reveals it to anybody, or are they willing to.
-Also, they usually don’t show any proof of transfer of funds to the trust.
+Even though each student loan is on some kind of a master list, the national collegiate loan trust seldom reveals it to anybody, nor are they willing to.
+They usually don’t show any proof of the transfer of funds to the trust.

-There’s a bit of good news if you have a private loan debt with the National collegiate student loan trust.
+There’s a bit of good news if you have a private loan debt with the National Collegiate Student Loan Trust.
 Due to a massive clerical error, $5 billion may be forgiven.
-According to the New York Times, thousands of private student borrowers may qualify to get their loans cleared due to missing paperwork.
+According to the New York Times, thousands of private student borrowers may qualify to get their loans forgiven due to missing paperwork.
 If you have any remaining loans, that should be good news.

-The New York Times carried out court records review of different lawsuits, hundreds of them, against private loan holders.
-They found out that many cases had deep flaws with incomplete records of ownerships and mass-production of documentations.
-It merely means that loan lenders and loan collectors have no proof of loan debts they retrieve.
+The New York Times carried out a court records review of different lawsuits, hundreds of them, against private loan holders.
+They found out that many cases had deep flaws with incomplete records of ownership and mass-production of documentation.
+It merely means that loan lenders and loan collectors have no proof of loan debts they can retrieve.
 If you can reveal that you have no reason to pay your debt, you can be free from student debt.